F.E.A.R. 2: Project Origin: Plot

 The game begins thirty minutes before the end of the first game.
 A Delta Force unit has been deployed to take Genevieve Aristide, president of Armacham Technology Corporation (ATC) into protective custody, in light of fears that the ATC board may be planning to assassinate her so as to silence her.
 The hand-picked team consists of 1st Sgt.
 Griffin; SFC Keegan, Sgt.
 Jankowski (brother of the character from the first game), Sgt.
 Morales, Sgt.
 Becket (the player character), Cpl.
 Fox, and communications liaison 1st Lt.
 Stokes.

 Dropped at Aristide's penthouse, the team are immediately attacked by an ATC black ops squad, and from the commencement of the mission, Becket begins to experience hallucinations involving Alma Wade.
 In Aristide's apartment, Becket uncovers hints of an ATC project called "Harbinger", which seems to involve himself and his teammates.
-Files list each team members' "Paragon Review Scores" and "telesthetic potential", with Becket's scores higher than anyone "aside from the Origin Prototypes."
+Files list each team member's "Paragon Review Scores" and "telesthetic potential", with Becket's scores higher than anyone "aside from the Origin Prototypes."
 Moments after Becket finds Aristide, Point Man blows up the Origin facility, with the shockwave knocking Becket unconscious.

 He wakes up in a hospital which is under attack by the black ops, learning that himself, Stokes, and Griffin have all undergone "Activation" surgery, and were being prepared for "Attunement".
 He is then contacted by a man calling himself "Snake Fist", who says he wants to help them escape and destroy Alma.
 He meets with Aristide, who tells him he needs to get into the Telesthetic Attunement Chamber (TAC) if he wants to have any hope of defeating Alma.
 Mid-procedure, the lab is attacked and Becket witnesses several of the black ops team killed by black tentacles.
-He then passes out, and has a vision of Alma on a tree swing near a nuclear power plant.
+He then passes out and has a vision of Alma on a tree swing near a nuclear power plant.

-Upon regaining consciousness, he finds Jankowski on an operating table.
-Jankowski says, "We have to help her.
-Can you hear?
-She's crying", before he dies.
-Shortly thereafter, Fox attacks Becket, telling him, "Stay away from her, she's mine", before Fox is killed by the black tentacles.
+Upon regaining consciousness, he finds Jankowski dying on an operating table, his last words to Beckett referencing a woman he can hear "crying."
+He later encounters Fox, who also references the woman, before Fox is killed by the black tentacles.
 Eventually, Becket learns the purpose of Harbinger – to turn ordinary people into psychic commanders.
-Becket fights his way through a squad of revived Replicas, and Snake directs him to Wade Elementary.
+Becket fights his way out of the hospital, which is revealed to be a massive underground installation beneath the ruined Auburn district of Fairport, and Snake directs him to Wade Elementary, informing him that the woman referenced by Jankowski and Fox was Alma, who has become "aware" of Beckett and is drawn to him due to his immense telepathic potential.
 He reunites with Griffin and Stokes, but moments later, Griffin is killed by the black tentacles.
-The remainder of the team head to the school in an APC, and once there, Becket uncovers evidence of "Project Paragon", which is designed to spot children with promising psychic ability.
+The remainder of the team heads to the school in an APC, and once there, Becket uncovers evidence of "Project Paragon", which is designed to spot children with promising psychic abilities.
 Becket himself was a student at the school and, although he has no memory of it, must have been subjected to the project.